HomeKit Automation Guide - Taking Automations Beyond the Home App

 For Accessory based triggers, both the Time and People options appear on the screen after selecting an accessory, where the trigger value is selected.

 HomeKit does allow considerably more flexibility than these options, though.
-To create them requires third party apps, although once created the Home app does show the conditions and allow them to be toggled off individually.
+To create them requires third party apps, and once created the Home app does show the conditions and allow them to be toggled off individually.

 Each of the third party apps handles conditions in a similar way.
 When creating a rule a conditions section will be present where one or more conditions can be added.
 There is some variation in the naming of the options, but generally all three offer Accessory State and Time based conditions.
-The Time options are the same as the Home app, with either a specific time window, or a period before or after sunset and sunrise.
+The Time options are the same as the Home app, with either a specific time window, or an offset period before or after sunset and sunrise.

 Home+ and Controller both offer the People conditions as well, with the same options as Home.
 The Eve app doesn’t have any location based condition options, but these can be added using the Home app after you’ve specified any other conditions you need.